The Bisset Brief: Considering a Wireless Bridge STL | Telos Alliance

 In today’s world, there are several different models of IP radios that don’t require an FCC license, offer many frequencies from which to choose, and cost a fraction of the “traditional” RF link.
 The prices can be as low as a couple hundred dollars for each end, and this price includes the antennas!
 There’s no expensive coax or connectors needed, either.

 An advantage to the Axia system is that you don’t need a special xNode interface to extend your IP network to the transmitter site.
 Just pick the flavor you want—Analog, AES, or mixed signal xNode—and you’re ready to go.
 By not requiring specialized AoIP interfacing equipment, your redundancy is improved.
-ANY xNode can be pressed into service, should a failure occur.
+Any Telos Alliance xNode can be pressed into service, should a failure occur.

 So why should engineers consider a wireless bridge?
 Not only does it provide an AoIP audio link for direct connection of your Omnia.9 or 11 processor (so you’ll sound better), but the wireless bridge also lets you extend the business subnet to the transmitter site.
 This means you can add remote control and even office phones to the transmitter site, plus provide internet access.